VoidHack/write-ups/BSidesSF 2019 CTF/pwn/genius/README.md

 #### main function

-It's a relly tiny binary and it does the following:
+It's a really tiny binary and it does the following:

-1. Read `genius` binary into the stack char array (as binary data).
+1. Reads `genius` binary into the stack char array (as a binary data).

 <p align="center">
   <img src="screens/read_binary.png">